 As deputy general director of Bureau for Safe Work (from January, 2013); I am currently responsible for OSH Law Devolopment, MOLISA WTO/TBT Notification authority and Inquiry point; labour protection policies development; safety technical regulation development; A number of training materials, OSH traning material for employers, OSH training material on Mining, etc have been prepared in Vietnamese.

-College of Global Public Heath at NYU, USATitle The Global Burden of Occupational Health Disease: The Informal Economy
+Clinical Professor, Environmental Public Health Sciences, NYU College of Global Public Health, USATitle The Global Burden of Occupational Health Disease: The Informal Economy

 Dr. Jack Caravanos is Clinical Professor of Global Environmental Public Health at the College of Global Public Health at NYU.
 He received his Master’s Degree in Environmental Health Engineering from NYU’s Tandon School of Engineering and proceeded to earn his DrPH from Columbia University in 1984.
 Prior to NYU, Dr. Caravanos was a tenure Full Professor at City University of New York (Hunter College), School of Public Health where he directed the ABET accredited MS degree program in Environmental and Occupational Health Sciences (EOHS) as well as the MPH EOHS degree for almost 40 years.
 In 2017, he was designated Professor Emeritus at the CUNY Graduate School of Public Health and Health Policy.
 He is board certified in industrial hygiene (CIH) and prides himself as being a practicing field-based environmental and occupational health scientist.
 Since 2005, Dr. Caravanos has worked with the international NGO Pure Earth (formerly Blacksmith Institute) helping to create its Toxic Site Inventory Program.
 In addition to his full time academic duties, he is the Director of Research at Pure Earth where he coordinates and facilitates scientific manuscript preparation based on assessment and remediation projects completed in low and middle-income countries.
 He has traveled worldwide assessing lead exposures at used lead-acid battery recycling facilities and pottery manufacturing as well as mercury exposures from artisanal and small-scale gold mining.
 He has extensive experience in heavy metal assessment using X-ray fluorescence (XRF) Lead Detection technology and LeadCare II Blood testing equipment.